cawel/notes-browser/README.md

 ## How to use it

-1. Dump your notes files in a "notes/" directory in the root directory of this project.
+1. Dump your notes files in the "public/notes/" directory of this project.
 2. Install with:
 ```
 bundle install